 What Are Interest Rates?

 In their most basic definition, a loan’s interest rate represents the cost of borrowing money.
-Interest is how lenders make the majority of their profit.
+An interest rate is how lenders make the majority of their profit.
 By calculating your interest rate, you will be able to determine the total amount of money you will pay for the loan.
 Interest rates can be fixed or adjustable depending on the loan.

 What Is an Annual Percentage Rate?